ViktorPavkovic/password-generator/README.md

 ## Features

-The service is very usefull as self-hosted function that will cost you nothing for day-to-day usage.
+The service is very useful as self-hosted function that will cost you nothing for day-to-day usage.
 It will generate passwords using predictable format and (optionally) save them for a short period of time in DynamoDB in case you used it and forgot to save it.

 DynamoDB does not have backups enabled and the default TTL is 1h, so make sure to quickly retrieve it in case it got lost.
 For more details about TTL in DynamoDB, see the [official documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html).
 This integration is optional and can be controlled via `lambda_var_save_to_ddb` variable.